Relationship Disclosure Document

 What do I do if I have a complaint?

-If you are dissatisfied with the outcome of your complaint or we have not formally responded to it on a timely basis (i.e. within 90 days), you may elect to have the compliant mediated by the OBSI.
-Details will be provided to you in the acknowledgement and response letter relating to your complaint.
+We will acknowledge your complaint in writing, investigate the matter, and provide you with a written response.
+If you are dissatisfied with the outcome of your complaint or if we have not formally responded to it within a reasonable timeframe (i.e., within 90 days), you may choose to have the complaint mediated by the Ombudsman acknowledgment and response letters related to your complaint.

 Types of investment risks to consider Risk-return trade-off